hueitan/javascript-sdk-design/README.md

 ## Introduction

-This guide provides an introduction to develop a [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) SDK.
+This guide provides an introduction to develop a [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) SDKs.

-> The best one sentence to describe an SDK is: __"The SDK is the connection bridging the gap between users and the (browser) machine."__
+> The best one sentence to describe an SDK is: _"The SDK is the connection bridging the gap between users and the (browser) machine."_

-The SDK will be capable to run in browsers, desktop, mobile web and various other platforms capable of running JavaScript.
+At the end of this guide, the SDK will be capable to run in browsers, desktop, mobile web and various other platforms capable of running JavaScript.

-The developer target audience of this writeup exludes non-browser environments such as hardware, embedded and Node.js for now.
-However, future additional materials will be added to cover those areas.
+The target audience of this writeup exludes **non-browser environments** such as hardware, embedded and Node.js for now.
+However, future materials will be added to cover those areas.

-> If you see anything that can be improved, feel free to [edit](https://github.com/hueitan/JavaScript-sdk-design/edit/master/README.md) or simply drop the suggestions on the [issue list](https://github.com/hueitan/JavaScript-sdk-design/issues) and, I owe you a beer :beers:
+> It is possible to suggest improvements by [editing](https://github.com/hueitan/JavaScript-sdk-design/edit/master/README.md), dropping suggestions on the [issue list](https://github.com/hueitan/JavaScript-sdk-design/issues).
+I owe you a beer :beers:

 <p align="right">
 <i>READ IT</i>